chetan51/chetansurpur/source/drafts/mindfulness-and-meditation.md

 layout: draft
 title: "Mindfulness and Meditation"
 subtitle: "A Beginner's Guide"
+quote_text: "Death isn't sad.
+The sad thing is: most people don't live at all."
+quote_author: "Dan Millman"
 ---

+> **There are no ordinary moments.** – Dan Millman

 *This is a guide to introduce the theory, benefits, and practice of mindfulness meditation to beginners.
-I myself have just begun practicing, so this guide is composed mostly of what I have read and researched about the subject, and a little from my limited set of experiences so far.
-It's become clear that meditation has the potential to be a powerful, transformative tool, and more people should at least be aware of its existence.
-Therefore, the purpose of the guide is to convey the theory and effects of mindfulness, and hopefully motivate you to try meditation to see for yourself.*
+I myself have recently started practicing, so this guide is composed mostly of what I have read and researched about the subject, and a little from my experiences so far.
+It's become clear to me that meditation has the potential to be a powerful, transformative tool that more people should at least know about.
+Therefore, I hope this guide will bring awareness and maybe motivate you to try mindfulness meditation to see for yourself.*

 # What is mindfulness and why should I care?